Are you looking for some effective bodyweight chest exercises? If so, we’ve got the right movements for you.

 Uneven push-ups are a more advanced version, where you elevate one hand on an object.
 Doing so allows you to stretch your pectorals slightly better at the bottom.
 (2)

-1. Assume a push-up position with one hand on the floor and the other on a flat object, such as a book.
+- Assume a push-up position with one hand on the floor and the other on an object, such as a book or a kettlebell.

 #7 Pseudo Planche Push-Ups